 First you must determine what action you would like your customer to perform.
-This can be something like registering or downloading a product, sharing the product with their friends, or simply signing up to a newsletter.
-Once you’ve identified what you need, identify what you can give your customer in return (reciprocate) for this action (an e-book, a discount, cash back).
+This can be something like registering or downloading a product, sharing the product with their friends, or simply signing up for a newsletter.
+Once you’ve identified what you need, identify what you can give your customer in return (reciprocate) for this action (an e-book, a discount, cashback).

 The emotional targeting methodology also emphasizes that reciprocity doesn’t have to be an actual commodity, a simple promise of a better life, feeling safe or accepted by our peers will convince us to give something in return.

 For instance, at Conversioner we use an exit pop up that offers people exclusive content on emotional targeting in exchange for signing up.